masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // Arrow Function invokations or Callings are same as those of Anonymous Function described above

-Though often assigned to any variable while working, arrow function variable invokation must be in function call format "functionName()"
+Though often assigned to any variable while working, arrow function variable invokation must be in function call format 'functionName()'

 // This will return entire function const arrowFuncName = () => {